ejosborn/tokenbased-authsystem/README.md

 # Token-Based Authentication System API
 This project is the API for the Token-Based Authentication System.
 It will use Python and Flask for the backend, AngularJS and Javascript for the frontend, and SQLite as the database.

+## Frontend API

+- You can find the Frontend repository at https://github.com/ejosborn/tokenbased-authsystem-frontend

+## Project Status
+- I'm currently taking a break on this project to learn Go, but plan on building a home landing page for the user once successfully logged-in in the near future

 ## Getting Started